Brittle star: Fission

 Some brittle stars, such as the six-armed members of the family Ophiactidae, exhibit fissiparity (division through fission), with the disk splitting in half.
 Regrowth of both the lost part of the disk and the arms occur which yields an animal with three large arms and three small arms during the period of growth.

 The West Indian brittle star, Ophiocomella ophiactoides, frequently undergoes asexual reproduction by fission of the disk with subsequent regeneration of the arms.
 In both summer and winter, large numbers of individuals with three long arms and three short arms can be found.
 Other individuals have half a disk and only three arms.
 A study of the age range of the population indicates little recruitment and fission is the primary means of reproduction in this species.

 In this species, fission appears to start with the softening of one side of the disk and the initiation of a furrow.
 This deepens and widens until it extends across the disk and the animal splits in two.
 New arms begin to grow before the fission is complete, thus minimizing the time between possible successive divisions.
 The plane of fission varies so that some newly formed individuals have existing arms of different lengths.
 The time period between successive divisions is 89 days, so theoretically, each brittle star can produce 15 new individuals during the course of a year.

 Life span

 Brittle stars generally sexually mature in two to three years, become full grown in three to four years, and live up to five years.
-Members of Euryalina, such as Gorgonocephalus, may live much longer.
+Members of Euryalida, such as Gorgonocephalus, may live much longer.